A mathematical model of delay discounting with bi-faceted impulsivity

 \subsection{Step 2: combining $\kt$ and $\ks$}

-Following Ref.~\cite{tsqgaussian}, we may consider the two random variables, $\kt$ and $\ks$, to be two impulsed moments induced by fluctuations in a medium.
-In terms of financial markets, these two random variables may be similar to predicted increase or decrease of stock prices.
-So, fluctuation in price is given by $\kt-\ks$.
-Now, such a system's response will be dependent on $\kt$ and $\ks$ and can be represented by some kind of mean ($\mathcal{M}$) between the two variables.
-In such a scenario, $\kr$ can be treated as weighted fluctuation given by, \bea \kr = \mathcal{M}^{-1} (\kt,\ks) (\kt - \ks). \eea

-But such an ansatz has a problem.
-In Eq.~\eqref{krmean}, $\kr$ can be negative.
-Now, according to our consideration, impulsivity is a (a) positive and (b) fluctuating variable ($0<\kr<\infty$).
+How the two facets of impulsivity combine does not have a straightforward answer.
+Although to provide utility they are added in general, the real scenario may be different.
+To begin with, we introduce examples used in Ref.~\cite{tsqgaussian} that considers two impulsed moments induced by fluctuations in a medium.
+In terms of financial markets two random variables may be similar to predicted increase or decrease of stock prices.
+So, fluctuation in price is given by the difference of the two variables.
+Such a system's response will be dependent on these variables and can be represented by some kind of mean ($\mathcal{M}$) between the two variables.
+So following the analogy of Ref.~\cite{tsqgaussian}, one option is to treat $\kr$ as the following: \bea \kr = \mathcal{M}^{-1} (\kt,\ks) (\kt - \ks). \eea But adapting such an ansatz for $\kr$ in our problem leads to a few issues.
+The first issue lies in an absence of a direct analogy between two facets of impulsivity and increase/decrease of stock prices.
+Even if we assume the analogy to be valid, $\kr$ can be negative in Eq.~\eqref{krmean} whereas, according to our consideration, impulsivity is a (a) positive and (b) fluctuating variable ($0<\kr<\infty$).
 So, although the ansatz in Eq.~\eqref{krmean} satisfies condition (b), condition (a) is not satisfied.
-Author in Ref.~\cite{tsqgaussian} also explores the combination $\kr = \kt (\kt+\ks)^{-1}$ that may be obtained from Eq.~\eqref{krmean}.
+Ref.~\cite{tsqgaussian} also explores the combination $\kr = \kt (\kt+\ks)^{-1}$ that may be obtained from Eq.~\eqref{krmean}.
 But this ansatz for $\kr$, although yields a positive fluctuating variable, makes it bounded between 0 and 1.
 So, $\kr = \kt (\kt+\ks)^{-1}$ may be a possible candidate modulo the boundedness restriction.
 Further exploration brings us to the last option suggested in Ref.~\cite{tsqgaussian} given by $\kr = \kt \ks^{-1}$.
 As one notices, the last ansatz yields a positive, random variable that is not bounded, and it fulfils our criteria.
-Hence, this is the option we choose for our analysis.
+Hence, in our analysis we choose \bea \kr = \frac{\kt}{\ks}. \eea